 We operate a risk management and emergency incident plan that is informed by the Foreign Commonwealth office, in-country news from our own staff and the use of third party risk management providers.

-We try to include as much as is practical for each destination, so you are able to budget knowing most of your standard costs are included.
+We try to include as much as is practical for each destination, so you are able to budget knowing the majority of your costs are included.
 Please do ensure you read what is included when making comparisons with other overseas volunteering organisations.

-Your fee covers your living costs.
+However you choose to volunteer you will need to pay for your food & accommodation, or you will risk being a burden to the local project/community.
 We pay our local hosts and partners a fair wage for providing your food and accommodation throughout.
 We include transfers to and from the airport, your daily travel to the projects and for Galapagos it even includes the internal flight from Quito to the Galapagos islands.

-Your fee also pays for the support we offer each volunteer before you even travel; from unlimited meetings to help you decide on the perfect placement, through to helping you prepare for travel, including a full 90 minute pre-trip briefing before departure.
+Your fee also covers the cost of the support we offer each volunteer before you even travel; from unlimited meetings to help you decide on the perfect placement, through to helping you prepare for travel, including a full 90 minute pre-trip briefing before departure.
 We believe this consultative approach is the most responsible way to ensure volunteers get the experience they planned.

 Your fee does not include: International flights, visas and vaccinations.
 The cost of volunteering varies based on your chosen country, project and duration.
 The fees and conditions of each placement are described on each project page.

 Zac, Ecuador & Mexico 2016/17:- “I would recommend volunteering through Outreach to friends and family because it is a highly structured way to visit another country, learn a second language, and give back to a community all in on visit, with the programs tailored and executed to suit the needs of each individual volunteer.”